alcides/GeneticEngine/Readme.md

 ### Step 1.
 Object-Oriented Representation

 Thus, we can create our class-based representation.
 We start by our generic types.
-These classes have no information, they are just used to reprent the type of data.
+These classes have no information, they are just used to represent the type of data.

 ```python
 class Scalar: